 The best Brussels sprouts recipe is here to save you and your guests from flashbacks of the soggy sad sprouts of their youth.
 Brussels sprouts were once relegated as one of the most hated vegetables but in recent years popular chefs have brought them back into the limelight with a new appeal AKA by adding unhealthy but delicious saturated animal fats to the dish.
 If you’ve been weary to add Brussels sprouts to your table again, it’s time to try them with this Clean-friendly flavor-packed recipe.

 Unlike many restaurant offerings, our best Brussels sprouts recipe doesn’t rely on bacon or cheese for flavor.
-A marinade base of red onion and garlic is ripe with healing compounds that are known to promote cardiovascular health, prevent and treat cancer, reduce high blood pressure, and boost the immune system.
+A marinade base of red onion and garlic is ripe with healing compounds that are known to promote cardiovascular health, reduce high blood pressure, and boost the immune system.
 Fresh herbs add fragrance, flavor, and added health benefits.
 The bright color contrast of the dish makes it a perfect addition to holiday tables.

 Eating a variety of colorful foods (or eating the rainbow) is one the key concepts to keeping a Clean-eating lifestyle throughout the year.
 Other than visual appeal, the key reason you want to keep a variety of color in your diet is that natural colors presented in the food represent the presence of phytonutrients.
 We talk about phytonutrients often because these organic compounds are responsible for reducing inflammation, balancing stress response, and improving insulin sensitivity.
 We believe that improving all these health factors is the key to improving overall health and wellbeing both during your cleanse and in daily life.